HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 <details>
 <summary><strong>Why are some links or features unavailable?</strong></summary>

-Links, services, and features may change or become unavailable without notice.
-This repository is updated by the community when new information becomes available.
+OG HDO Box has been officially shut down.
+As a result, websites, downloads, community channels, and application features may no longer be available.

 </details>